Ana Fernández / SEO

 • Ambiguity in the prompt

-This allows you to diagnose errors and adjust your content or interface, rather than assuming that the model is “inaccurate”.
+This allows you to diagnose errors and adjust your content or interface, instead of assuming the model is simply “inaccurate.”

-If you are developing a product based on LLMs (such as an internal search engine, a conversational help tool or a content plugin or you simply want your brand to rank better in ChatGPT) your content must be ready to be:
+If you are developing a product based on LLMs (like an internal search engine, a conversational help tool, a content plugin, or simply wanting your brand to position better in ChatGPT), your content must be ready to be:

 • Semantically indexed

-That means writing in a modular way, with headings, clear definitions, independent explanations, and explicit logical relationships.
+That means writing modularly, with headings, clear definitions, independent explanations, and explicit logical relationships.

 This is where the implication becomes critical.

-LLMs are already transforming how information is displayed and accessed in search engines: from generative results (SGE) to assistants that extract answers directly from sources.
+LLMs are already transforming how information is displayed and accessed in search engines: from Search Generative Experiences (SGE) to assistants that extract answers directly from sources.

 Understanding how models think helps you: